 The strength of your defense is what will determine your future as the defendant of a sex crimes case.
 Your Mesa sex crimes attorney should personalize your legal defense based on the specific facts of your case, such as whether or not you have a criminal history.
 Examples of possible defenses include consent, wrong defendant, mistaken identity, alibi, police misconduct, mistake of age, involuntary intoxication and lack of evidence.
 Discuss your unique defense with our attorneys today.

-The Mesa sex crimes attorneys at AZ Defenders have years of experience representing defendants in these types of cases.
+The Mesa and Phoenix sex crimes attorneys at AZ Defenders have years of experience representing defendants in these types of cases.
 We understand the importance of obtaining positive results for clients facing severe consequences.
 Contact us today to request a confidential case evaluation near you.
 Call our law firm at (480) 456-6400 24/7.